Flyers and Bisons Start The Weekend Strong - OkotoksOnline.com

-ally up a win for the High River Flyers, who are celebrating a victory on October 5 at the Bob Snodgrass Rec-plex against the Stettler Lightning.
+Tally up a win for the High River Flyers, who are celebrating a victory on October 5 at the Bob Snodgrass Rec-plex against the Stettler Lightning.

 The final score was 6 to 4 for the Flyers, who now stand at 3-3 and 1OTL for the season.